maurizioorani/Pdf-AI-Utility/Readme.md

 ## 🌟 Features Showcase

 This section provides a more detailed look into the application's features.

+**💬 Talk with your Documents (Formerly Knowledge Extractor):**
+This feature transforms your collection of PDF documents into an interactive knowledge base.
+-   **Upload Documents**:
+    -   Use the "Upload New Document to Knowledge Base" form to add your PDFs.
+    -   Choose whether to "Use OCR" (default is unchecked for faster processing of text-based PDFs).
+    -   Uploaded documents are processed, chunked, and embedded using LangChain4j and stored in a PostgreSQL vector database.
+-   **Ask Questions**:
+    -   A chat interface allows you to ask questions in natural language.
+    -   The system retrieves relevant information from all processed documents in the knowledge base using RAG.
+    -   An LLM generates an answer based on the retrieved context.
+-   **Manage Knowledge Base**:
+    -   View a list of all documents currently processed and available for querying.
+    -   Delete specific documents from the knowledge base if they are no longer needed.
+    -   Option to clear the entire knowledge base.

 *(User: Please populate this section with detailed descriptions, screenshots, or GIFs showcasing each feature in action, based on the updated "Core Capabilities" list.)*

 ---